tomoko-ichikawa/overtime-app/README.md

 - x Administrate admin dashboard
 - x Block non admin dashboard
 - Email summary to managers for approval
-- Needs to be documented it employee did not log overtime
+- x Needs to be documented it employee did not log overtime

 ## UI:
 - x Bootstrap -> formatting